-Once you have removed the fear element of a situation, it is quickly replaced by curiosity, and then by confidence as the horse realises that the perceived ‘monster’ is in fact harmless.
+Once you have removed the fear element of a situation, it is quickly replaced by curiosity, and then by confidence as the horse realizes that the perceived ‘monster’ is in fact harmless.

 It’s often the unexpected that causes anxiety.

-For example, placing a pot of brightly-coloured flowers next to one of the letters in your previously bare arena can cause an uproar, until your horse realises that the scary interloper is just a bunch of daffodils.
+For example, placing a pot of brightly-colored flowers next to one of the letters in your previously bare arena can cause an uproar, until your horse realizes that the scary interloper is just a bunch of daffodils.